 Dr. McKeown is currently focused on two primary areas of research.
-The first focus is on modeling, mapping, and assessing complex problem solving, in a variety of settings including education programs and financial settings.
-This includes work on evaluating and developing methods for partial to complete automation of mental model elicitation and analysis of complex problem representations.
-The second area is focused on emerging technologies that have the potential to improve human performance especially in the areas of learning and instruction.
+The first focus is on modeling, mapping, and assessing complex problem solving, in a variety of settings including educational programs as well as media and content creation.
+The second area is focused on emerging technologies that have the potential to improve learning and human performance especially in the areas of online instruction and distance education.
 Particular emphasis is placed on areas where technology facilitates paradigm shifts in way learning may occur or be facilitated.

 - ECI 511 Introduction to Learning, Design, and Technology